Physical, Mental and Spiritual Balance for Individuals, Groups or Communities.

 When children are in primary school, we can communicate with them in a very special way.
 They are "children", our babies, who still like getting kisses, hugs and being tucked in at night.
 They are children, fragile and vulnerable.
 Unfortunately, that will change when they enter secondary school.
 Hormones lead to physical and emotional changes, peer pressure, testing boundaries - just ask a parent of any teenager.

-It's common for kids in high school (who are now becoming teenagers then turning into young people) to become distant and harder to communicate with.
+It's common for kids in high school (becoming teenagers and turning into young people) to become distant and harder to communicate with.
 They are growing up, going through physical and mental changes, and being influenced by various influences around them.
 Unfortunately, this is inevitable, and as communication changes, we feel increasingly challenged and have less control.
-Statistics show that in the last 10 years there has been an increasing trend of mental illness, leading to more substance abuse, risky behaviour, and sadly for those who suffer in silence, self-harm.
+Statistics show that in the last 10 years there has been an increasing trend towards mental illness, leading to more substance abuse, risky behaviour, and for those who suffer in silence, sadly self-harm.
 Self-harm is unacceptable in children as it becomes an acceptable coping strategy later in life (NHS Info here).
-This was a major factor when designing this project and developing this workbook.
+This was a major factor in the design of this project and the development of this workbook.

-This book is for adults to read with children in key stage 2 (ages 7-11).
+This book is aimed at adults reading it with children in Key Stage 2 (7-11 years & SEND).
 It guides you to create a space where your child can talk in detail about their emotions and feelings in a safe environment with a safe adult.
-It creates an 'emotional anchor' in the child's life so that later in life, when they want/need to talk, they already have a space established to return to.
+It creates an 'emotional anchor' in the child's life so that later in life, when they want/need to talk, they already have a space to return to.
+In the new edition, mental health and wellbeing skills are learned using practical exercises and interaction with more online resources via QR Codes.

 If we do not give them the tools to talk before high school, they will have to find other ways to deal with their feelings and emotions that may not involve us.
 We were all kids once, but it's not the same for them now as it was for us when we were children.
 They have grown up with social media, the internet, and a different virtual world.
 They think and believe their world is normal and has always been this way.
 We know that's not true because we have seen it change!